• Frequently Asked Questions •

 How to use Oriveda supplements?

-We recommend to either choose lactose-free dairy products or to take dairy products at a different time (at least an hour away) than the supplement.
-Just to minimize the chances of negative effects.
+We recommend to either choose lactose-free dairy products or to take dairy products at a different time (at least 45 min, away) than the supplement.
+Just to minimize the chances of inhibiting effects.

 Also see "How much should I take?" further down.